mirsah91/repro-api/docs/backend-trace-batching.md

 Backend instrumentation can stream large traces in deterministic batches instead of buffering the entire payload in memory.
-The ingestion endpoint accepts one batch per POST request as long as each payload includes a request identifier and monotonically increasing `traceBatchIndex` values.
+The ingestion endpoint accepts one batch per POST request as long as each payload includes a request identifier and a batch index.
 Trace batches can arrive alongside the matching request metadata **or** independently as "trace-only" entries when the request data has already been ingested.

 ## Streaming from `reproMiddleware`